Chicco TRE Review

 Fold and Unfold

-The TRE is an easy to operate one-hand fold that auto locks and self-stands.
+The TRE is an easy-to-operate one-hand fold that auto locks and self-stands.
 It might take a little practice to be able to fold and unfold it gracefully, but it isn't difficult, just awkward.

 Brakes